Tellusant/docs/information/2025-in-review.md

 Rest assured you won't have to learn about these things, but they are the backbone for why our models don't break.

-Because of our extensive intellectual capital, we are reinforcing our ⎼ᴛʀᴀᴅᴇ ꜱᴇᴄʀᴇᴛꜱ⎼ rights in line with the USPTO's recommendations.
+Because of our extensive intellectual capital, we are reinforcing our formal ⎼ᴛʀᴀᴅᴇ ꜱᴇᴄʀᴇᴛꜱ⎼ rights in line with the USPTO's recommendations.

 ## Company
 We're expanding our staff with a focus on business development and data science.
 Our Mexico City office is now larger than the Boston headquarters.
 Notable is our expanded business development capacity in Latin America.